Winter session: Rajya Sabha adjourned till 2.30 pm | english.lokmat.com

 Winter session: Rajya Sabha adjourned till 2.30 pm

-Earlier today, Bharatiya Janata Party (BJP) MPs staged a protest in Parliament against the 'unruly' behaviour of the Opposition parties.
+Earlier in the day, Prime Minister Narendra Modi held a meeting with top ministers in the Parliament.
+The attendees included Union Home Minister Amit Shah, Finance Minister Nirmala Sitharaman, Union Sports Minister Anurag Thakur, Union Minister for Consumer Affairs, Food and Public Distribution Piyush Goyal among others.

-Meanwhile, Opposition MPs protested at the Gandhi statue in Parliament against the suspension of 12 Rajya Sabha MPs.
+The winter session of the Parliament, which began on November 29 has witnessed disruptions by Opposition over the suspension of MPs from the Upper House for the remaining session over alleged unruly conduct in the last monsoon session.

-Since the commencement of the winter session of the Parliament on Monday, there have been continuous disruptions in the functioning of both Houses.
+Opposition leaders have been frequently sitting at the Mahatma Gandhi statue in Parliament premises demanding revocation of suspension.

-In a move that angered the Opposition and set the stage for acrimonious exchanges, a dozen members of Opposition parties in Rajya Sabha were suspended from the winter session on the very first day on Monday following a motion brought in by the government.
+However, the Opposition on Thursday suspended all protests to pay tribute to those who died in the chopper crash in Tamil Nadu on December 8 that claimed the lives of 13 people including CDS General Bipin Rawat.

 ( With inputs from ANI )